 Let’s have a look at the latest data from the Case-Shiller Home Price Index.
 According to April data, Seattle-area home prices were:

-Last year prices rose 1.8% from May to June and year-over-year prices were up 11.8%.
+Last year at this time prices rose 1.4% month-over-month and year-over-year prices were up 9.3%.

-Here’s an interactive graph of the year-over-year change for all twenty Case-Shiller-tracked cities, courtesy of Tableau Software (check and un-check the boxes on the right):
+Here’s a Tableau Public interactive graph of the year-over-year change for all twenty Case-Shiller-tracked cities.
+Check and un-check the boxes on the right to modify which cities are showing:

-Seattle’s position for month-over-month changes fell from #5 in May to #9 in June.
-New York, Chicago, Las Vegas, Detroit, Tampa, Denver, Dallas, and Portland all saw home prices rise more between May and June than they did in Seattle.
+Seattle’s position for month-over-month changes fell from #1 in April to #6 in May.
+No other metro area saw home prices increase more over the month than they did in Seattle.

 Hit the jump for the rest of our monthly Case-Shiller charts, including the interactive chart of raw index data for all 20 cities.

-In June, eight of the twenty Case-Shiller-tracked cities gained more year-over-year than Seattle (one fewer than May):
+In May, four of the twenty Case-Shiller-tracked cities gained more year-over-year than Seattle (one fewer than in April):

 Here’s an update to the peak-decline graph, inspired by a graph created by reader CrystalBall.
 This chart takes the twelve cities whose peak index was greater than 175, and tracks how far they have fallen so far from their peak.
 The horizontal axis shows the total number of months since each individual city peaked.

-In the eighty-two months since the price peak in Seattle prices have declined 11.6%.
+In the ninety-four months since the price peak in Seattle prices are down 6.1%.

 Lastly, let’s see what month in the past Seattle’s current prices most compare to.
-As of June 2014, Seattle prices are right around where they were in March 2006.
+As of May 2015, Seattle prices are approximately where they were in July 2006.

-Check back tomorrow for a post on the Case-Shiller data for Seattle’s price tiers.
+Check back tomorrow for our monthly look at Case-Shiller data for Seattle’s price tiers.